-With graduation season upon us, now is a good time for me to impart my wisdom on the personal finance and life lessons I have learnt since my graduation.
-You may think the good times are over but graduation is just the start and their is a whole world out there in front of you.
+With graduation season upon us, now is a good time for me to impart my wisdom on the personal finance and life lessons I have learned since my graduation.
+You may think the good times are over but graduation is just the start and there is a whole world out there in front of you.
 On this note, while many students will graduate, there are some who do not have the right number of credits to pass.
 Do not worry.
 Schools now offer high school online courses so students in this position have a chance of graduating, by learning what they need, rather than what they already know.
 You’ll be a graduate soon enough.

 I know making a living on your own might sound scary, but heck, millions of people have done so in the past, so have some faith.